Skip to content

 A Guide to Syncing Lookups

-Lookups are fields like references and dependencies, which Unito can sync across tools like Asana and Jira.
+Lookups are the non-hierarchical associations like dropdown fields, assignee, and related items, which Unito can sync across tools.

 In this article: